 In the experience of Psychologist Dr. Rachel Goldman, decluttering your home can be just as beneficial to your mental health as yoga and mindfulness.

 2010 study published in the scientific journal Personality and Social Psychology Bulletin found that those with cluttered homes expressed higher levels of both depression, and the stress hormone cortisol.

-You can also take de-cluttering a step further with the ancient decor principles of feng-shui.
+You can also take minimalizing and de-cluttering a step further with the ancient decor principles of feng-shui.
 By surrounding yourself with positive cues, and mood-boosting psychological tricks you can hack your internal mindset from the outside in.

 9. Contribute / Help / Volunteer

 According to Yale Psychology Professor Dr. Laurie Santos “People who do more volunteer work tend to be happier than those that don’t.
 This is a universal phenomenon across most cultures, to improve people’s happiness,”

 There’s an ancient Chinese proverb that goes –

 Final Thoughts on Cultivating a Positive Mindset

 Cultivating an overall more positive mindset isn’t a ‘one-trick-pony’.
 Developing a more positive outlook on life takes a shift is perspective.
 But it’s a shift that (as long as it increases your overall level of happiness) is well worth the effort.